developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/troubleshooting/index.md

 <br>
 If the endpoint is not accessible, there is no communication between the server and web portal.
 Verify that the server is running.
 It is possible that the certificate is invalid.

-* **Incorrect server ports.** The ports specified during [server installation](../setup#serverinstallation) must match the ports specified in files **.env** (from default folder: /Program Files/Zebra Technologies/ZDVC/WebUI) and **application.properties** (from default folder: /Program Files/Zebra Technologies/ZDVC/BackendServer/config).
+* **Incorrect server ports.** The ports specified during [server installation](../setup#serverinstallation) must match the ports specified in files **.env** (from default folder: `/Program Files/Zebra Technologies/ZDVC/WebUI`) and **application.properties** (from default folder: `/Program Files/Zebra Technologies/ZDVC/BackendServer/config`).

 ###Cannot import .CSV file containing access point or device data
 Make sure to have write permissions to the ZDVC folder and subfolders.

 ###Server information is outdated
-Refresh the web server page if updated information is not seen in the server [Admin View](../admin).
+If updated information is not seen in the server [Admin View](../admin), refresh the web page in the browser.

 ###Device does not connect to server
 Possible causes:
 * Ensure the the **Server URL, Server Auth UserName** and **Server Auth Password** are entered correctly.
-The **Server URL** can be obtained from the **Settings** tab in the server [admin view](../admin) in the format: `hostname.company.com:8081/zdvc/dtrk`, where "hostname.company.com" and the port number "8081" is replaced with the appropriate information.
+The **Server URL** can be obtained from the **Settings** tab in the [admin view](../admin) in the format: `hostname.company.com:8080/zdvc/dtrk`, where "hostname.company.com" and the port number "8080" is replaced with the appropriate information.
-* The server certificate is not trusted - it must be a valid SSL certificate issued by a Certificate Authority, a [server requirement](../setup) for Device Tracker.
-Follow steps for [Server certificate validation](../setup#serversetup).
+* Network issues could be preventing communication from the device to the server.
+Verify network connectivity.

 ###Device does not play sound or there is a delay
 Possible causes: